-Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.
+^{}Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach The Company's commitment to compliance with building standards, health and sanitation programs, procedures and facilities ensures that the sites are safe for the customers and employees.
-The Company ensures that the structures under its management are equipped and safe lessening the over-all risk of accidents in the locality.
-The Company participates in fire prevention drills, national disaster coordination and will continue to join the
+The Company's commitment to compliance with building standards, health and sanitation programs, procedures and facilities ensures that the sites are safe for the customers and employees.
+The Company ensures that the structures under its management are equipped and safe lessening the over-all risk of accidents in the locality. accessible facilities and equipment and other measures for priority persons such as children, senior citizens and the differently-abled persons.
+The Company participates in fire prevention drills, national disaster coordination and will continue to join the programs of the government in preparation for any disaster.